-Today’s featured WordPress plugin is a little gem called Draw Attention, which is created by Tyler Digital.
-It lets you easily create interactive images to post on your site that are responsive and even SEO friendly.
-It’s not widely known about, as there are only about 3,000 active installs at this time.
+Today's featured WordPress plugin is a little gem called Draw Attention, created by Tyler Digital.
+It lets you easily create interactive images to post on your responsive and even SEO-friendly site.
+It's not widely known, as there are only about 3,000 active installs at this time.

 Note: If interested in discovering new plugins, you might be interested in Public Post Preview, too!

 You can use it to put clickable hotspots on your images.
-Then when someone clicks the hotspot, it opens up an information box that can contain text, images, links, etc.
+Then when someone clicks the hotspot, it opens up an information box containing text, images, links, etc.

 Use it to create interactive tutorials or to give readers more information on any specific item/area in your image.
 Or use it to mark spots on a map with featured areas.
 There are lots of ways this plugin could come in handy!

 The free version only allows one interactive image at a time.
-The pro version lets you have multiple interactive images, gives you other layout options (lightbox and tooltip) and comes with 20 pre-designed color and style templates (the free one only has 3, but you’re free to manually create your own color schemes).
+The pro version lets you have multiple interactive images gives you other layout options (lightbox and tooltip), and comes with 20 pre-designed color and style templates (the free one only has 3, but you're free to manually create your color schemes).

 Other ways to add interactive images in WordPress

-Now, the only reason this is the plugin featured for interactive images is because there’s a free version.
+The only reason this is the plugin featured for interactive images is that there's a free version.
 However, there are other plugins that, in my opinion, probably do it better.
-But they don’t have free versions to test them out.
+But they don't have free versions to test them out.
 You have to purchase them, but they are much cheaper.

 The pro version of Draw Attention is $74 for one site with unlimited interactive images or $124 for unlimited sites.

-Other options out there are a few on the Envato Marketplace, which are much cheaper:
+Other options out there are a few on the Envato Marketplace, which is much cheaper:

-- iMapper ($30): Comes with 7 different pin styles to add to images, Google Fonts, content bubble animation and many custom settings to create unique, interactive images
+iMapper ($30): Comes with seven different pin styles to add to images, Google Fonts, content bubble animation, and many custom settings to create unique, interactive images

 Interactive content on your site, if done well, can help keep visitors around longer and provide many benefits to both you and your customers.
-Content Marketing Institute has research and information on the use of interactive content that should definitely give you some ideas on how and when to use it.
+Content Marketing Institute has research and information on interactive content that should give you some ideas on how and when to use it.